ruiaylin/test/gitlist/readme.md

 * [bild](https://github.com/anthonynsimon/bild) - A collection of parallel image processing algorithms in pure Go.(lang:golang, star:1158, 2016/09/23)
 * [DslrDashboardServer](https://github.com/hubaiz/DslrDashboardServer) - DslrDashboardServer (ddserver) allows network connections (wired/wireless) for connected USB imaging devices (DSLR cameras) to DslrDashboard.
 It can provide multiple USB camera connections to same or different DslrDashboard client.
 It is primary writen for OpenWrt (TP-Link MR3040 or WR703N) but it will run on any Linux distribution including Raspbery Pi or pcDuino for example.(lang C++, star:59, 2016/09/23)
 * [DslrDashboard](https://github.com/hubaiz/DslrDashboard) - DslrDashboard.(lang:java, star:44, 2016/09/23)

 ---
-## Redis
-* [miniredis](https://github.com/alicebob/miniredis) - Pure Go Redis test server, used in Go unittests.
-Sometimes you want to test code which uses Redis, without making it a full-blown integration test.
-Miniredis implements (parts of) the Redis server, to be used in unittests.(lang:golang, star:294, 2016/09/23)
-* [redeo](https://github.com/bsm/redeo) - High-performance framework for building redis-protocol compatible TCP servers/services.
-Optimised for speed!(lang:golang, star:108, 2016/09/23)
-* [libredis](https://github.com/therealbill/libredis) - Libredis is intended to be more than a simple client connection library.
-It will include Redis specific custom operations, Structures, and capabilities suitable for integrating with any Go code which interacts with Redis ranging from simple CRUD operations to service management.(lang:golang, star:8, 2016/09/23)
-* [go-redis](https://github.com/fiorix/go-redis) - go-redis is a Redis client library for the Go programming language.
-It's built on the skeleton of gomemcache.(lang:golang, star:39, 2016/09/23)

----
 * written by Alex Stocks 2016/09/23